mxlllmr/Delfi-PQ_integration_testing/README.md

 ## Results

+- Show the python scripts running and giving prints.
+Show log file

+- Also put a log file in the repository

 ## Issues encountered

 - The connection between LaunchPad and EGSE was not always established.
 The only remedy was to kill the EGSE instance and rerun it until it worked.